siddh34/MCQs/Insem2/SDA.md

 **Answer : Option c**

->Q4.Which of the following is an incorrect method for structural design?
+>Q4.
+Which of the following is an incorrect method for structural design?

     a.
 Transition of problem models to solution models
     b.
 Handling of larger and more complex products